mlrun/mlrun/docs/serving/use-cases.md

 through many different APIs and formats (like files, SQL queries, pandas, real-time REST APIs, time-series, streaming), resulting in better accuracy and simpler integration.

+Read more in the [Feature Store Overview](../feature-store/feature-store.md), and [Feature set transformations](../feature-store/transformations.md).

 ## Example of a simple model serving router

+Graphs are used for serving models with different transformations.

 To deploy a serving function you need to import or create the serving function, add models to it, and then deploy it.